 WHAT IS THE WHITE HOUSE EASTER EGG ROLL?

 - The White House Easter Egg Roll is a tradition that has spanned more than 135 years and numerous Presidents.
 The event is held on the South Lawn of the White House.
 The egg roll itself involves rolling a hard-boiled colored egg on the lawn with a large serving spoon, although the event now has many more activities for participants, such as musical groups, an egg hunt, sports, reading, cooking, and crafts, among other activities.
 For participating, each child is given a commemorative wooden Easter egg signed by the President and First Lady.
-Under current rules, a family must have at least one child 13 or under to attend.
 The White House Easter Egg roll is held on the Monday after Easter.
-The 2016 White House Easter Egg Roll is scheduled for March 28, 2016.
-The theme for the 2016 Easter Egg Roll is "Let's Celebrate!"
-The tickets for the Easter Egg Roll are distributed by an online lottery.
-The lottery is open for entries from February 12-17.
+The 2018 White House Easter Egg Roll is scheduled for April 2, 2018.
+All the tickets for the 2018 event have been distributed by a lottery.

 HISTORY OF THE WHITE HOUSE EASTER EGG ROLL